QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/staruml/index.md

 5. **Editor** 🧑‍🍳: you can manipulate UML elements properties or add additional information such as documentation.

-➡️ In the Model Explorer, the "Untitled" is the project name.
+➡️ In the Model Explorer, "Untitled" is the project name.
 </div></div>

 <hr class="sep-both">